Big-Edge2297/homie-dashboard/homie-dashboard-setup-guide.md

 - A Long-Lived Access Token — generate one at HA → Profile → Security → Long-Lived Access Tokens
 - A websocket url ws://YOUR_HA_IP:8123/api/websocket

 ---

+TIP: Search for "YOUR_" to find every value you need to personalise

 ## Step 1 — Find your Home Assistant IP address